davidkhala/fabric-common/README.md

 - [raft] Each channel has its own RAFT orderer cluster, but system channel should have a super set of all orderer cluster  -- Jay Guo
 - [raft][migrate] migrate from kafka to etcdRaft, see [here](https://github.com/davidkhala/delphi-fabric/tree/release-1.4/operations/migrate/README.md)
 - [solo][FAB-15754] Deploy a single-node Raft-based ordering service instead of using solo consensus type
+- Block data emitted in block event has a structure documented in [types.js](./nodejs/types.js)

 ### Notes: Private Data